spbrien/csv-to-json/README.md

 ## API features

-Example use [httpie](https://github.com/jakubroztocil/httpie).
+Examples below use [httpie](https://github.com/jakubroztocil/httpie).
 There's a usage cheatsheet at [http://ricostacruz.com/cheatsheets/httpie](http://ricostacruz.com/cheatsheets/httpie) if you're not familiar with the cli tool.

 ---